troclaux/notes/sql.md

 ### Boyce-Codd Normal Form (BCNF)

-- a column that's part of a primary key can not be entirely dependent on a column that's not part of that primary key
+- a column that's part of a primary key can't be entirely dependent on a column that's not part of that primary key

 ## Rules of thumb for database design